Maple balsamic glazed pork chops are moist and so flavorful. Serve with freshly picked green beans and heirloom tomatoes.

 - For the pork chops:

-- Sprinkle the pork chops generously with salt and pepper.
+Sprinkle the pork chops generously with salt and pepper.
 Grill on a preheated grill for about 3 to 4 minutes on each side.
 If you love your pork medium rare, you should cook it to an internal temperature of 145 degrees (followed by a three-minute rest).
-If you like your chops a little more done, you can cook them to an internal temperature of 160 degrees.

 - Coat each pork chop generously with the maple balsamic glaze and place on the grill with no direct heat.
 This will caramelize the glaze without further cooking the pork chops.
 Let the meat rest for 5 minutes before cutting.
 Serve with your choice of seasonal vegetables.